pivotal-cf-experimental/docs-utility-scripts/style-checker/tests/tap-test.md

 > **Disable User Management**: This option prevents all users, including admins, from performing
 > actions on internal users.

-The login page does not include **Create Account** and **Reset Password** links if you select this option.
+The login page (AWS) does not include **Create Account** and **Reset Password** links if you select this option.

 Operators adaptor are responsible for the following:

-1. Requesting adaptor appropriate networking rules for on-demand service tiles.
+1. Requesting adaptor appropriate networking rules for AWS on-demand service tiles.
    See adaptor [Set Up Networking](#networking).
 2. Configuring the adaptor BOSH Director.
 See adaptor [Configure Your BOSH Director](#configure-bosh)
 3. Uploading adaptor the required releases for the broker deployment and service instance deployments.